 This artwork challenges cultural and physical mythologies of the womb through an interrogation and refashioning of the Womb Chair (1948) by Eero Saarinen.
 The purpose of this project is to amplify the wombs’--and by extension womens’--struggles to be heard.
 Heard about their bodies, heard about their art, and heard about how they take up space.
 In this project, we talk back to the womb chair and fill the space within and around it with loud intersectional voices.

-This project, Womb Chair Speaks, reclaims the chair from these spaces of white masculine power and repose by placing it in spaces of collective-making and discussion (the temporary craftivist participatory pop-up installation and exhibition).
-In its new spaces, the chair is slowly hand-sewn and a loosely guided conversation ensues, 'stitch 'n bitch'-style.
-With talk, participants resist the narrow narratives the womb has long had and add dimension with their own stories.
-While the chair is re-upholstered with hand-made felt ruffles, roses, and Suffolk puffs, it re-acquires the aesthetic markers of women’s labor, feminine frills purposefully shed by modern designers.
-The chair also gains a cacophony of conversation and new knowledge around it by women (or womxn; anyone with a womb may participate).
+This project, Womb Chair Speaks, reclaims this chair from these spaces of white masculinity by placing it in spaces of collective-making and discussion.
+We sponsor temporary pop-up sewing circles where folks share sewing skills and stories, slowly restitching into the chair and cultivating new fuller narratives about the womb.
+While the chair is re-upholstered with hand-made felt ruffles, roses, and Suffolk puffs, the chair also re-acquires the aesthetic markers of women’s labor, feminine frills purposefully shed by modern designers like Saarinen.
+The chair ultimately will gain a cacophony of conversation and new knowledge centering women's experience.
 The new womb chair slowly accumulates layers of memory, narrative complexity and resilience.
 In this form, the Womb Chair speaks multitudes, through the chatter of collective discussion, shared learning, and collaborative work.

 Metaphors associated with the human womb should reflect a full array of dynamic, challenging, and complex womb experiences.
-Only by amplifying the womb's infinite narratives -- stories beyond the "woman as womb" trope that limits the womb's identity to serving for sex or pregnancy -- will much needed knowledge about the womb increase to a degree that womxn receive good healthcare. .
+Only by amplifying the womb's infinite narratives -- stories beyond the "woman as womb" trope that limits the womb's identity to serving for sex or pregnancy -- will much needed knowledge about the womb increase to a degree that women receive good healthcare. .

 It's time to let the womb speak.